guoyu-wang/unofficial_onnxruntime_mobile_releases/README.md

 ## Disclaimer

-The mobile packages published here is built from the official [ONNX Runtime](https://github.com/microsoft/onnxruntime) project.
+The mobile packages published here are built from the official [ONNX Runtime](https://github.com/microsoft/onnxruntime) project.
 They are unofficial ONNX Runtime packages for Mobile devices.

-For any issues or questions, please use the official [ONNX Runtime](https://github.com/microsoft/onnxruntime) repository.
+For any issues or questions, please visit the official [ONNX Runtime](https://github.com/microsoft/onnxruntime) repository.

 ## Motivation